-- 1. Establishment. - The mayor or a majority of the council may request the creation of an ad hoc committee - b.
-The city manager or department director, together with the city attorney, shall work with the appropriate supporting department(s) and determine the scope and approximate duration the ad hoc committee will be needed. - c.
+- 1. Establishment. - a.
+The mayor or a majority of the council may request the creation of an ad hoc committee - b.
+The city manager or a department director, together with the city attorney, shall work with the appropriate supporting department(s) and determine the scope and approximate duration the ad hoc committee. - c.
 The department director shall submit a request to the mayor, with a copy to the city clerk, requesting the creation of and appointment of up to four members to an ad hoc committee. - 2.
 Scheduling Meetings. - a.
-Once an ad hoc committee has been established, the City Clerk shall schedule the first meeting.
+Once an ad hoc committee has been established, the city clerk shall schedule the first meeting.
 Once confirmed, the city clerk shall notify the members, mayor's office, city manager (or designee), and the city attorney (or designee) of the meeting details.
 A regular meeting calendar will be established and adopted by the ad hoc committee. - b.
-A council member who is not a member of the standing committee may attend a standing committee meeting, provided the member attends only as an observer, does not testify or otherwise participate in any discussion, and sits amongst the public.
+A council member who is not a member of the ad hoc committee may attend an ad hoc committee meeting, provided the member attends only as an observer, does not testify or otherwise participate in any discussion, and sits amongst the public.

 c.
-Standing committees are subject to the Brown Act and the Sacramento Sunshine Ordinance (Sacramento City Code Chapter 4.04).
-Standing committee agendas shall be prepared, posted, and distributed in accordance with the Brown Act and the Sacramento Sunshine Ordinance (Sacramento City Code Chapter 4.04) stating the time and place of the meeting and the subject matters to be discussed.
+Ad hoc committees are subject to the Brown Act and the Sacramento Sunshine Ordinance (Sacramento City Code chapter 4.04).
+Ad hoc committee agendas must be prepared, posted, and distributed in accordance with the Brown Act and the Sacramento Sunshine Ordinance (Sacramento City Code chapter 4.04), stating the time and place of the meeting and the subject matters to be discussed.

-Dissolution.
+3. Dissolution.

 - a.
 Once an ad hoc committee has completed its task, the supporting department shall submit a report to the mayor, with a copy to the city clerk, stating completion of the ad hoc committee tasks and request the dissolution of the ad hoc committee. - b.
 An ad hoc committee is automatically dissolved one year after its first meeting, unless it is dissolved earlier under Rule 12.C.3.a. - c.
-The City Clerk will provide a periodic report to Council announcing the dissolution of ad hoc committees.
+The city clerk will provide a periodic report to council announcing the dissolution of ad hoc committees.